Or3stis/apparatus/docs/index.md

 [electron](http://electron.atom.io/) and
 [cytoscape.js](http://js.cytoscape.org/).
 The icons are provided by Google's [Material Design](https://material.io/icons/).

 The application is in alpha stage.
-The focus now is to improve the core functionality of the application along with the introduction of additional features, in order to reach beta stage.
+The focus now is to improve the core functionality of the application along with the introduction of additional features, to reach beta stage.

 ## Features

-1. Graph based visualization of IoT systems.
+1. Graph-based visualization of IoT systems.
 1. Model IoT systems in design and implementation engineering phases.
-1. Automatic model transition between the two engineering phases.
+1. An automatic model transition between the two engineering phases.
 1. Model IoT system state.
 1. Automate implementation phase models generation using pcap-ng files.
 1. Perform model-based vulnerability identification through CVE databases.